Categories: News

 The message of opposition was sent only to Goldman staff, but it shouldn't be hard for Blankfein to get a voicemail through to the White House: Goldman Sachs alumni now staff much of the upper reaches of the Trump administration, including the company's longtime President and Chief Operating Officer Gary Cohn, who left the firm to become the head of Trump's National Economic Council.

-Steve Bannon, a former Goldman banker, is now Trump's top strategic advisor and played key role in developing the controversial new immigration order.
+Steve Bannon, a former Goldman banker, is now Trump's top strategic advisor and played a key role in developing the controversial new immigration order.

 In one photo of Trump discussing the executive order on Saturday, Cohn is shown standing behind the President — he's the one on the far left, with his head bowed.